What are your numbers?

 When your sales team wins, everybody wins.

-If you’re interested in hearing more about sales coaching and sales enablement, please join me for a live conversation with Ashley Zagst, Galem Girmay, Richard Harris, and Scott Leese on the Surf and Sales Bonfire Session, 3 Mistakes to Avoid When Building a Sales Coaching Culture on July 22 at 10am PST.
+If you’re interested in hearing more about sales coaching and sales enablement, check out my conversation with Ashley Zagst, Galem Girmay, Richard Harris, and Scott Leese on the Surf and Sales Bonfire Session on-demand webinar, 3 Mistakes to Avoid When Building a Sales Coaching Culture.

 About The Author: Recently named a Salesforce 16 Sales Influencer To Follow Right Now, Niraj is a trusted sales coach, LinkedIn trainer, and author of the Amazon bestsellers, Everybody Works in Sales and The Easy Guide to Sales for Business Owners.
 You can follow his content on LinkedIn here.